ErfanZohrabi/lab-of-bioinformatics-project/README.md

 Specific Objectives
 •	Develop a model for the Kunitz domain using structural data.
 •	Identify the optimal e-value threshold for binary classification based on HMM search outcomes.

+# Procedure:
+you can find the whole procedure in file which is in the same name in the repository